Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/events/_index.md

 8. Subscriber gets relevant data

+### Approved organization needs to know about changes for all reportees

+This is a scenario where some organizations like banks need to be informed when somebody dies and a "deathestate" is created for that user.

 ### Anonym access to a given instances events.

 In this scenario the end user has used a system to submit data, and the system needs to follow up if any feedback is given to